MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/exchange-online-archiving-service-description/archive-features.md

 ### <a name="move-messages-to-exchange-online-archiving"></a>Verschieben von Nachrichten zur Exchange Online-Archivierung

 Benutzer können Nachrichten für einfachen Onlinezugriff aus PST-Dateien per Drag & Drop in das Archiv verschieben.
 Users can also move email items from the primary mailbox to the archive mailbox automatically, using Archive Polices, to reduce the size and improve the performance of the primary mailbox.
-While this behavior is different than Exchange Hosted Archive, which will create a secondary copy of each message in the archive, retention requirements can be achieved in either scenario.

 ### <a name="import-data-to-the-archive"></a>Importieren von Daten in das Archiv